ztyyLV/web-twain-docs/indepth/development/activex.md

 ## The Future of ActiveX

-Microsoft officially announced end of support for IE 10 and older on `January 12th, 2016`.
+Microsoft officially announced the end of support for IE 10 and older on `January 12th, 2016`.
 While IE 11 continues to be supported on Windows 7, 8.1, and 10, Microsoft is gradually deprecating it too.

 That said, since many enterprise applications still and will continue to rely on IE 11 for some time yet, the browser will continue receiving security updates and technical support for the lifecycle of the version of Windows on which it is installed.
 Windows 10 is among these versions of Windows on which IE 11 is installed, and there is no evidence that Microsoft will release a newer version of Windows soon.
 Therefore, it is safe to assume that IE 11 will continue to exist for quite some time.
 Read more [here](https://docs.microsoft.com/en-us/lifecycle/faq/internet-explorer-microsoft-edge).